Xilinx/meta-xilinx-tools/README.md

 This layer depends on:

+* **You'll need `xlsclients` and `Xvfb` to satisfy the XSCT dependence on it.
+You may install these by `apt-get install -y xvfb x11-utils` or the like.

 XSCT being installed somewhere the yocto build can access.
 You must define this path by specifying the XILINX_SDK_TOOLCHAIN variable globally, typically in your local.conf (or site.conf).